Travel Insurance Cancellation Cover

 Does trip insurance cover cancellation or delays due to natural disasters?

-Yes, provided that you were unaware of the natural disaster, and it hadn’t been published in the mass media, you may have provision to claim for a cancellation due to natural disaster.
+Yes, provided that you were unaware of the natural disaster, and it hadn’t been published in the mass media before you purchased your policy, you may have provision to claim for a cancellation due to natural disaster.
 However, some insurers have natural disaster add-ons which aren’t automatically included.
 Other insurers only cover for natural disasters occurring within Australia - so check your policy before you buy.

 Does travel insurance cover cancellations due to strikes or riots?

-Yes, provided you didn’t know about the strike or rioting beforehand, it would generally be covered with most insurers.
+Yes, provided you didn’t know about the strike or rioting before buying your policy, it would generally be covered with most insurers.
 You would have to demonstrate that the strike or riot directly affected you though - so get a letter from your airline or accommodation or tour provider as evidence.

 Does holiday insurance cover cancellations due to terrorism or war?